CTF 75 hosts second Navy Expeditionary Warfare Symposium

 NAVAL BASE GUAM (Jan.
-9, 2026) - Commander, U.S. 7th Fleet and III Marine Expeditionary Force (III MEF) Explosive Ordnance Disposal, Engineers and Maritime Expeditionary Security leads pose for a group photo during the Navy Expeditionary Warfare Symposium at Naval Base Guam, Santa Rita, Jan.
-9, 2026.
-NEWS was initiated in 2024 to enhance Naval Integration Initiatives between Commander, U.S. 7th Fleet and III MEF.
-(U.S. Navy photo by Natasha Ninete)
+6-9, 2026) – Commander, Task Force 75 (CTF 75) hosted U.S. Navy Sailors and U.S. Marine Corps Marines for the second iteration of the Navy Expeditionary Warfare Symposium (NEWS), Jan.
+6-9, 2026.
+NEWS was initiated in 2024 to enhance Naval Integration Initiatives between Commander, U.S. 7th Fleet and III Marine Expeditionary Force (III MEF).

+U.S. 7th Fleet and III MEF Explosive Ordnance Disposal (EOD), Engineers and Maritime Expeditionary Security leads presented their unit capabilities to identify ways to leverage each other’s similar and distinctly different proficiencies.

+“By synergizing both 7th Fleet and III MEF capabilities, we optimize our efficiency and effectiveness in operating as one forward deployed naval force in the Indo-Pacific region,” said Cody Harding, Naval Integration Analyst, III MEF.

 |Date Taken: